recommendation-systems-hub/recommendation_systems_book/readme.md

 This is the second version of the book, please cite it as below.
 The citation information will be updated to date.

 @book{rlftter, \
-  title={Deep Recommendation Systems - From Theory To Empirical Research}, \
+  title={Recommendation Systems - From Theory To Empirical Research}, \
   author= {Emily Zhu and Alice Walton}, \
   year={2024}, \
   publisher={GitHub: https://github.com/recommendation-systems-hub/recommendation_systems_book} \